Coffee Pruning

 Pruning refers to the selective removal of branches, usually done annually or after harvest.
 The goal is to guide how the tree grows, remove unproductive or overcrowded limbs, and encourage new growth.

 Stumping is more aggressive.
 It involves cutting the entire tree down to near ground level to regenerate it every 5–7 years.
-It’s a reset mechanism, while pruning is about ongoing management.
+It’s a reset mechanism, while pruning is about ongoing management of the coffe tree.

 Coffee Pruning in Specialty vs Commercial